How did your journey into Physics begin?

 There are so many fascinating objects and phenomena in the universe.
 Astrophysics gives us an opportunity to look beyond the physics that we see on an everyday basis on Earth.
 I really love that I can spend my time observing the universe and investigating these exotic phenomena.

-There are many intelligent, motivated women and girls out there who would make incredible discoveries and valuable contributions to science.
+There are many intelligent, motivated people out there who would make incredible discoveries and valuable contributions to science.
 Initiatives like Women in Science days are important to spread the word that science is an exciting career option for women.
 They support scientists and help bring future generations of female scientists into the field.